 Each November 2nd (or as close to the day as possible) the Purdue University Latino Cultural Center gathers to call upon our ancestors who have passed, and to celebrate their life and death.
 In 2008, UNESCO recognized the importance of Día de los muertos by adding the holiday to its list of Intangible Cultural Heritage of Humanity.
 Day of the Dead originated several thousand years ago with the Aztec, Toltec, and other Nahua people.
 For these pre-Hispanic cultures, death was a natural phase in life’s long continuum.
 The dead were still members of the community, kept alive in memory and spirit—and during Día de los Muertos, they temporarily returned to Earth.

-At Purdue, departments, academic units, student and community organizations create altars that honor the dead and also provide learning opporutnities for the community.
-We give the community to participate in rituals and traditions such as eating pan de muerto and decorating sugar skulls.
-See our events page to learn more about this event at Purdue University.
-Sign up here to host an altar.
+At Purdue, departments, academic units, student and community organizations create altars that honor the dead and also provide learning opportunities for the community.
+We give the community the opportunity to participate in rituals and traditions such as eating pan de muerto and decorating sugar skulls.

 Día de la familia